mathe00/ulauncher-extension-masscode-integration/README.md

    ```
 5. Restart **[Ulauncher](https://ulauncher.io)**.

 6. **Important:** After installation, it is highly recommended to configure the settings for the extension.
 Open Ulauncher, navigate to the extensions section, and adjust the preferences for the MassCode plugin/extension.
-This includes setting the path to your MassCode database, enabling contextual learning, and configuring the new "Smart Single Result Ratio".
+This includes:
+   - Setting the path to your MassCode database (db.json for V3, massCode.db for V4+)
+   - Selecting your MassCode version (V3/earlier uses JSON, V4+ uses SQLite)
+   - Enabling contextual learning
+   - Configuring the "Smart Single Result Ratio"

 That's it!
 The plugin/extension is now installed, and you can start searching your MassCode snippets directly from **[Ulauncher](https://github.com/Ulauncher/Ulauncher)**.